EladSoffer/targil3/README.md

       d.
 Run the app using 'node app.js'.

-      e.Open any browser at http://localhost:5000, where you can register or log in to start chatting with your friends.
+      e.Open any browser and navigate to [http://localhost:5000](http://localhost:5000), where you can register or log in to start chatting with your friends.

 ## Database